twosigma/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 $ kubectl create -f examples/experimental/persistent-volume-provisioning/rbd/rbd-storage-class.yaml
 ```

-The kube-controller-manager is now able to provision storage, however we still need to be able to map it.
+The kube-controller-manager is now able to provision storage, however we still need to be able to map the RBD volume to a node.
 Mapping should be done with a non-privileged key, if you have existing users you can get all keys by running `ceph auth list` on your Ceph cluster with the admin key.
 For this example we will create a new user and pool.

 ```
 $ ceph osd pool create kube 512